cveda/cveda_misc/README.rst

 =========================================
-Misclelaneous tools for databank operations of the c-VEDA project
+Miscellaneous tools for databank operations of the c-VEDA project
 =========================================

 ``dump_rql_upload``
   Dump meta-data from the c-VEDA web upload portal.
-The resulting JSON file may be forwarded by the QC team.
+The resulting JSON file may be forwarded to the QC team.

 ``exportbin``
   Copy a binary and its libraires to a chroot jail.